 The Givenchy Lunar New Year collection includes a limited edition lipstick and a limited edition powder, both of which have a beautiful Chinese inspired floral design.
 I think it’s so great that a large international brand is choosing to do this.
 When I was younger, I tried very hard to be “Canadian” and didn’t want to display my heritage.
 I think as we get older, many of us start appreciating our families and cultures more.
-I feel like this collection would be the perfect gift to give to your older relatives to show your appreciation of the culture.
+This collection would be the perfect gift to give to your older relatives to show your appreciation of the culture.
 I definitely think my mom would be very pleased if she was able to receive one of these beautiful pieces.

 Sappiness aside, let’s get into looking at the two items.
 The first is Le Rouge in Shade #305 ($45) in the signature Givenchy casing.
 The outside design is actually on genuine red leather with a gold floral embossing.

 The bullet pulls out to reveal a very vibrant red.
 I’m very happy with the color choice that Givenchy made for this collection.
 I think it could have been very easy to just go with a true red (think red envelopes), but the color they chose is more modern, bold, and striking.
 The color is very fresh and swatches a bit more pink and less orange than it appears in the tube.
 The color is extremely pigmented and the formula glides on in a thin layer but fully covers the lips.
 It doesn’t hide flaky lips though so make sure to have a smooth surface!

 Here is a good look at how it appears when worn.
 It helps to brighten up the complexion and actually doesn’t look too bold.
 I like that the lipstick tube has details on the top, on the side, and on the actual bullet.
 There’s definitely a lot of thought and care in the design of this lipstick that help justify its high price tag.